 We support to improve the condition of drinking water and sanitation at schools and in communities.
 We provide personal hygiene materials and training to students including communities and support in the installation of taps and hand pumps, construction of toilets and management of waste.
 In addition, we have been supporting to manage Open Defecation Free (ODF) and post ODF status.
 We help communities to become aware of and adopt safe and clean toilets, water treatment and hygienic practices for creating clean and healthy surroundings.

-GNI Nepal has been implementing WASH related activities to improve condition of drinking water and sanitation in the schools and communities.
-To support in making access to improved WASH services and facilities equitable; water filter and bio-sand filter support, drinking water scheme construction and maintenance, distribution of sanitation materials and toilet construction/maintenance are carried out.
+GNI Nepal has also been assisting schools and communities to have safe drinking water and sanitation.
+To support in making access to improved WASH services and facilities equitable, water filter and bio-sand filter support, drinking water scheme construction and maintenance, distribution of sanitation materials and toilet construction/maintenance are carried out.

 To enhance knowledge of and instill the right attitude towards safe hygiene and sanitation practices in communities, GNI Nepal undertakes WASH education and training programs and adaptation/development of IEC/BCC materials.
 In addition, support to declare and manage Open Defecation Free (ODF) zones is also supported.